jenkinsci/maplelabs-apm-plugin/Contribution.md

 Step 3: To test development changes locally
 mvn clean hpi:run -Djetty.port=8090
-# 3. To extend the plugin.
+# 3. To run the plugin.
   1. [Clone the Repo](https://github.com/maplelabs/apm-jenkins-plugin)

   2. Navigate to the plugin folder and run `mvn clean install`